Rental Property Tax Deductions: Maximize Your Tax Savings as a Landlord

 What counts as rental income?

-The IRS considers all payments from tenants to landlords taxable income.
-Therefore, landlords must report all earnings (including certain non-cash payments) on their tax returns.
+The IRS considers all payments from tenants to landlords as taxable income.
+That means landlords must report all earnings (including certain noncash payments) on their tax returns.

-• Security deposits applied to rent: Taxable if used to cover unpaid rent
+• Security deposits applied to rent: Deposits are taxable if they’re used to cover unpaid rent.

-• Fees and penalties: Includes late fees, pet fees, and lease termination charges
+• Fees and penalties: These include late fees, pet fees, and lease termination charges.

-• Bartered goods or services: Non-cash payments, such as maintenance work
+• Bartered goods or services: Noncash payments, such as maintenance work, count as income.

 Rental income can add up quickly for landlords, so they should meticulously track and account for all expenses.
-Property management accounting and bookkeeping software helps ensure compliance with tax laws and could make your life much easier come tax season.
+Property management and bookkeeping software helps ensure compliance with tax laws and can make your life much easier come tax season.

 Rental Property Tax Deductions: What Landlords Can Write Off

-Operating a rental property involves endless expenses, many of which are tax deductible.
-Knowing what you can legally deduct will help lower your tax burden and keep the IRS at bay come tax season.
+Operating a rental property involves expenses, many of which are tax deductible.
+Knowing what you can deduct legally will help lower your tax burden.

 • Mortgage interest: Interest paid on loans used to buy or improve the property